eugeniop/blog/_posts/2021-04-04-Surprises-With-MFA-And_Device-Flow.md

 As I was experimenting with the [SMS Broadcaster]({% post_url 2021-03-29-A-Broadcaster-For-SMS-MFA-Challenges %}), [one of my projects]({% post_url 2020-01-18-A-Display-of-Stoic-Quotes-using-Arduino-and-e-Paper-Display %}) stopped working suddenly.

-I haven't made changes in months, at has been reliably working so it was a little bit surprising.
+I haven't made any changes in months, and it has been reliably working so it was a little bit surprising.

 It turns out that the device uses `refresh_token` to renew `access_tokens` to call the backend API.
 I didn't realize that the refresh token request is affected by MFA settings (I should know better, shouldn't I?
 But alas...).